Samsung/tizen-docs/docs/application/dotnet/guides/nui/animation.md

 var customAlphaFunction = new AlphaFunction(c1, c2);
 ```
-As you see in the first graph, the control points `C1(0, 0.5)` and `C2(0.5, 1)` make a curve that increases rapidly in the start and then slow down to the end.
-This means that the animation with this alpha function will have a same speed progress.
-See how the circles below the graphs are moving.
+In the first graph shown in the following figure, the control points `C1(0, 0.5)` and `C2(0.5, 1)` make a curve that increases rapidly in the start and then slows down to the end.
+This means that the animation with this alpha function will have constant speed progress.
+You can see how the circle animates in the following graph:

 <div style="text-align:center;width:100%;"><img src="./media/bezier.svg" /></div>

 <a name="sample"></a>
 ## Sample Animation

-You can use an `animation-hello-world.cs` sample to see in practice how the `AnimateBy()` and `AnimateTo()` methods, and alpha functions work.
+You can use an `animation-hello-world-tutorial.cs` sample to practice and understand how the `AnimateBy()` and the `AnimateTo()` methods, and alpha functions work.

-After setting up your NUI development environment and building the NUI source code, follow the below steps:
+After setting up your NUI development environment and building the NUI source code, follow these steps:

 1. Download the [sample file](nui-example-code/animation-hello-world-tutorial.cs).
 2. Copy the sample file to your `nuirun` or `nuirun/tutorials`.